sanujasethi06/weather-dashboard-case-study/README.md

 This project uses the Meteosource Weather API to fetch weather data.
 You can find more information and sign up for an API key at the [Meteosource Weather API page](https://rapidapi.com/MeteosourceWeather/api/ai-weather-by-meteosource).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-new-feature`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/my-new-feature`.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Happy coding!
-If you have any questions, feel free to reach out or leave a comment on the [YouTube tutorial](https://youtu.be/YxTkX_DDSGs).